Alex-Nygaard/Book-Inventory/README.md

 * Editing books
   * Changing information about a book
 * Searching for books
-  * Giving results based on a given search term
+  * Giving results based on an inputted search term
-  * Separated and sorted through the categories
+  * Separated and sorted based on the categories
   * Relevance is prioritised

-### Comprehensive criteria for success based on feedback
+### Criteria for success based on feedback

 Success criteria in order of priority.
 These criterias have been consulted with and confirmed by the client.